DimitriVavoulisPortfolio/movie-streaming-personalized-recommendation-engine/PROCESS.md

 ### Evaluation Metric Challenges
 - Challenge: Issues with Hit Ratio and NDCG calculations
-- Solution: Ongoing investigation and debugging of evaluation code
+- Solution: Usage of alternative metrics that work as well and ongoing investigation and debugging of evaluation code

 ## 9. Future Improvements